 The heat is, on: 9 ideas for managing dough in summer

 Temperature changes bread dough.
 Cold, hot, mild, warm, cool; all of these make a difference.
 Sometimes the differences are subtle, other times extreme.

 Bread dough is full of enzymes, yeast and bacteria and each of these react and respond to changes in temperature.
 So, our goal as bread-makers is to adapt and adjust to guide and work with these changes to achieve our baking goals.

 Here in Adelaide, Australia, we are entering the summer months.
-With a few days already reaching mid-300C and overnight temperatures of mid-200C it’s worth thinking through how to make dough within these parameters compared to the moderate days and nights of autumn and spring (I’ll write something about winter in early 2020).
+With a few days already reaching mid-300C and overnight temperatures of mid-200C it’s worth thinking through how to make dough within these parameters compared to the moderate days and nights of autumn and spring (I’ll write something about winter in early 2020) EDIT: here is the cold weather baking blog.

 These are some tips.
 Some will suit your schedule, others won’t.
 Your kitchen may be hotter or cooler.
 There are many variables at play, so experiment with these ideas to find what works for you.